 Do I need Ring Protect to use my Ring doorbell?
 No. Live view, two-way talk, and real-time motion alerts are all free.
 Ring Protect ($4/month per device or $10/month for all devices) adds video history and snapshot capture.
 Without it, you'll see motion alerts but can't review past footage.

 Can Ring doorbells work without Wi-Fi?
-No. Ring doorbells require a 2.4GHz or 5GHz Wi-Fi connection to function.
+No. Ring doorbells require a Wi-Fi connection to function (most models support 2.4GHz only; newer Pro models support dual-band).
 They don't store footage locally — everything goes through Ring's cloud servers.

 Will Ring work with Alexa?
 Yes.
 Ring integrates natively with Alexa.
 You can view doorbell live feed on Echo Show devices, get Alexa announcements when someone presses the doorbell, and create Alexa routines triggered by Ring motion.

-What's the difference between Ring Doorbell 3 and Doorbell 4?
-The Doorbell 4 adds Color Pre-Roll (4 seconds of video before motion triggers) and improved 1080p processing.
-If you have a Doorbell 3, the Color Pre-Roll upgrade is worth it if you often miss the beginning of motion events.
+What's the difference between Ring Doorbell 3 and the Battery Doorbell Plus?
+The Battery Doorbell Plus (which replaced the Doorbell 4) adds Color Pre-Roll (4 seconds of video before motion triggers) and improved 1080p processing over the Doorbell 3.
+If you have a Doorbell 3, upgrading to the Battery Doorbell Plus is worth it if you often miss the beginning of motion events.

 Does Ring work with Google Home?
 Ring has limited Google Home integration.
 You can view live feed on Google Nest Hub displays, but the automation and Alexa-level integration aren't there.
 If your home is Google-based, Nest Doorbell is a better fit.